DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does it cost to put a cat to sleep in the UK?

 Putting a cat to sleep is one of the kindest decisions an owner makes, and knowing the cost in advance takes one worry out of a hard day.
 The bill usually has two parts: the euthanasia appointment itself and the cremation or burial you choose afterwards.
-The real bills below show what owners across the UK have paid for both.
+The real bills below show what owners across the UK have paid for both, so you can go into the conversation with the vet already knowing roughly what to expect.

 The quick version

-- The cost splits into two: the euthanasia appointment and the cremation or burial afterwards.
+- The cost splits into two: the euthanasia appointment and the cremation or burial afterwards, and each is usually billed as its own line.

 - Cats generally cost less than large dogs to put to sleep and to cremate, because they need less sedative and a smaller cremation.